 Watch The Incredible Angle Of Steph Curry Making His Record-Setting Three-Pointer

 The Golden State Warriors shared an incredible angle of Steph Curry making his three-pointer that set the NBA's new all-time record.
-The Warriors are playing the New York Knicks at Madison Square Garden.
+The Warriors beat the New York Knicks at Madison Square Garden on Tuesday evening.

 Steph Curry made NBA history during the game between the Golden State Warriors and New York Knicks on Tuesday evening in New York City at Madison Square Garden.